 Now I’m working through my own ingrained sexism, unlearning all this bullshit about what women can and can’t be.
 It’s frustrating and saddening to realize the depths of my own misogyny, the level of disgust I still feel towards women as a group and parts of myself.
 I’m still killing the myth of “what a woman is” that’s taken root in my own mind.
 I’m still teaching myself that I don’t have to sacrifice any part of myself to be a woman because a woman can be anything.
 I’m expanding my own idea of what women can be, learning how to accept what I’d previously denied and feared.

-I am no longer interested in persuading people to recognize me as a gender other than woman or man because I don’t fit inside either of those presently narrow definitions.
+I am no longer interested in persuading people to recognize me as a gender other than woman or man even though I still don’t feel like I fit inside either of those gender categories.
 I want to get rid of the whole classification system that renders me a freak.
-I feel I do more to break down current understandings of gender by claiming my femaleness rather than repudiating it.
+I do more to break down current understandings of gender by claiming my femaleness rather than repudiating it.
 I no longer think feeling alienated from patriarchal ideas of what a woman is or being a gender misfit makes me less of a woman.
 In some ways it makes my experience of sexism different from a lot of women but in other ways it unites me with them since pretty much every woman struggles with the concept of “Real Woman” because it’s bullshit made up to control us and fuck us over.
 Everyone born female and not a few people born male are genderfuct, fucked over by the patriarchy and the gender system it uses to maintain itself.

 Calling myself a women is refusing to accept the myths about what a woman can and can’t be.
-It means not accepting what the world has been telling me about women, gender and sex for most of my life, that being what I am means I’m not female, not a woman, that I’m a man in a female body or a third sex.
-I see now that my experience of feeling totally out of touch with how gender is split in two and being treated like a freak as a result is just another way a woman can exist under the present patriarchy.
+It means not accepting what the world has been telling me about gender and sex for most of my life, that being what I am means I’m not female, not a woman, that I’m a man in a female body or a third sex.
+There’s no reason why a woman can’t feel totally out of touch with how gender is split in two, feel deeply alienated by the present sex and gender system, why she can’t feel like an outsider looking in.
+I see now that my experience of being treated like a genderfreak is just another way a woman can exist under the present patriarchy.